mcmah309/tapper/README.md

 ## Pipe

-The Pipe extension lets you transform an object using a provided function and returns the transformed object.
+The Pipe extension lets you transform an object.

 ```dart
 int number = 10;